KSheridan86/project-4-TasteOfIndia/README.md

 User Story:

->  Update a recipe - As a user, I can update a recipe that I have created, so that I can correct any mistakes I may have made
+>  Update a recipe - As a user, I can update a recipe that I have created, so that I can correct any mistakes I may have made.

 Acceptance Criteria:
-* Given that I am a registered user who has created a recipe when I navigate to my profile page then I have the option to edit the details of my recipes
+* Given that I am a registered user who has created a recipe when I navigate to my profile page then I have the option to edit the details of my recipes.
-* Given that I am a registered user when I navigate to someone else's recipe then I do not get the edit option
+* Given that I am a registered user when I navigate to someone else's recipe then I do not get the edit option.

 Implementation of tests:
 * Provide easy access to recipe owners to edit recipes.
-* Prevent other users from editing a recipe they did not create
+* Prevent other users from editing a recipe they did not create.
-* Provide a method for recipe owners to edit the recipe details - form
+* Provide a method for recipe owners to edit the recipe details.
-* Ensure recipe edits are saved to the database and users are informed of changes
+* Ensure recipe edits are saved to the database and users are informed of changes.

 All Tests Passed &#x2611;
 ---